spolivin/epoch-engine/README.md

     "f1": lambda y_true, y_pred: f1_score(y_true, y_pred, average="macro"),
 }
 ```
-> Important thing here is for the passed dict to map metric name we want to see in the logs to the callable objects which in turn map targets and predictions to floats.
+> We specify a dictionary here called `metrics` to pass it later to the constructor.
+Important thing here is for the passed dict to map metric name we want to see in the logs to the callable objects which in turn should map targets and predictions to floats.

 ##### Advanced